Bodies dumped in streets as West Africa struggles to curb Ebola

 "Of the 14 who have had serious contact with the victim, eight have serious symptoms," Lagos Health Commissioner Jide Idris told a news conference.
 "Only one of those quarantined has tested positive ...
 The doctor who tested positive is now on the mainland under intensive care."

-With healthcare systems in the West African nations overrun by the epidemic, the African Development Bank and World Bank said they would immediately disburse $260 million to the three countries worst affected - Sierra Leone, Liberia and Guinea.
+With healthcare systems in the West African nations overrun by the epidemic, the African Development Bank and World Bank said they would immediately disburse $260 million (154.11 million pounds) to the three countries worst affected - Sierra Leone, Liberia and Guinea.

 In Monrovia, however, some health clinics were deserted as workers and patients stayed home, afraid of catching the disease.